Astronomy Essentials

 These eclipses all take place during a single eclipse season.

 An eclipse season is an approximate 35-day period during which it’s inevitable for at least two (and possibly three) eclipses to take place.
-The first eclipse season of 2026 had two eclipses: An annular solar eclipse on February 17 and a total lunar eclipse on March 2-3.
+The first eclipse season of 2026 had two eclipses: an annular solar eclipse on February 17 and a total lunar eclipse on March 2-3.

-Bottom line: On August 12, 2026, a total solar eclipse will be visible parts of Arctic, Greenland, Iceland, and Spain.
+Bottom line: On August 12, 2026, a total solar eclipse will be visible including in parts of Arctic, Greenland, Iceland, and Spain.
 And it’ll be visible as a partial eclipse from much of western Europe and North America.

 Posted